23 Jul Defining Your Target Market: A Crucial Process In Your Sales Cycle

 Examine the Strengths of Your Company and Your Product

-Each entity within a given vertical has its own needs and requirements.
+Each entity within a given market has its own needs and requirements.
 It’s your job to see how your product can address them.
-Start by picking three verticals you’d like to go after.
+Firstly, start by picking three target markets you’d like to go after.
 Once picked, ask yourself these questions:

 - How do you play in each vertical market?